aiforged/docs/docs/services/utilities/aiforged-pdf-converter.md

 * Office format conversion (if applicable)
   * Availability and fidelity may depend on your environment; complex formatting can vary when converted.

-{% hint style="info" %}
+!!! info
     Use the AIForged Custom Code utility as a pre‑processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     For very large PDFs or TIFFs, consider chunking by page range to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

 ***